-Highway Reliability
+Highway reliability

-Reliability on streets and highways is affected by many factors including collisions, stalled vehicles and weather conditions, but the most important factor in the central Puget Sound region is the volume of traffic and delays caused by congestion.
+Reliability on streets and highways is affected by many factors including collisions, stalled vehicles and weather conditions, but the most important factor in the Central Puget Sound region is the volume of traffic and delays caused by congestion.

-Hours of delay on central Puget Sound's freeways nearly doubled between 2010 and 2015, increasing by 95 percent.
+Hours of delay on the central Puget Sound region's freeways nearly doubled between 2010 and 2015, increasing by 95 percent.
 Delay increased by 18 percent between 2014 and 2015 alone.

-The following table shows Washington State Department of Transportation's (WSDOT) estimates of how much time a driver needs to allow for travel between certain points in the regional system due to the unpredictability of highway travel times in the region during the afternoon commute.
+The following table shows WSDOT's estimates of how much time a driver needs to allow for travel between certain points in the regional system due to the unpredictability of highway travel in the region.

-As detailed in Table 1, WSDOT tracks reliability on the freeways for major commutes between pairs of cities and calculates 95 percent reliable travel times - that is, the amount of time a driver needs to plan for to be sure of arriving on time 19 times out of 20.
+As detailed in Table 1, WSDOT tracks reliability on the freeways for major commutes between pairs of cities, and calculates "95 percent reliable travel times" -- that is, the amount of time a driver needs to plan for to be sure of arriving on time 19 times out of 20.